ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Request to Leave the Group

 A node can actively request to leave the group.
-In this case, the Client can send a request formatted as follows to the KDC, to abandon the group.
-The client MUST use the protected channel established with ACE, mentioned in {{key-distr}}.
+In this case, the Client MUST send a CoAP POST request to the /ace-group/gid/node at the KDC (where gid is the group identifier) using the protected channel established with ACE, mentioned in {{key-distr}}.

-To request to leave a group, the client MUST send a CoAP POST request to the endpoint in the KDC associated to the group to leave (same endpoint used in {{ssec-key-distribution-request}} for Key Distribution requests).
-The payload of this Leave Request is a CBOR map which MUST contain:

-* 'type', encoded as a CBOR int, with value 2 ("leave").

-* 'scope', with value the specific resource that the Client is authorized to access (i.e. group or topic identifier) and wants to leave, encoded as in {{ssec-authorization-request}}.
-The 'role' field is omitted.

-Note that the 'role' field is omitted since such a request should only be used to leave a group altogether.
-If the leaving node wants to be part of a group with fewer roles, it does not need to communicate that to the KDC, and can simply stop acting according to such roles.
+The payload of this Leave Request is empty.

 <!-- Jim 13-07: Section 5.2 - What is the message to leave - can I leave one scope but not another?
 Can I just give up a role?